OpenGATE/opengate/docs/source/developer_guide/developer_guide_installation.rst

    git clone --recurse-submodules https://github.com/OpenGATE/opengate

-Note that you also need to clone the included subpackages (pybind11, all data for tests etc).
-If you forget the ``--recurse-submodules``, you can still use ``git submodule update --init --recursive`` after the clone.
+:warning: When you update, the data for the tests must also be updated, use : ``git submodule update --init --recursive``.
+This also update the included subpackages (pybind11, etc).

 The subpackage ``opengate_core`` depends on the ITK and Geant4 libraries.
 Therefore, you first need to download and compile both